Tim-Barton/Tim-Barton.github.io/_drafts/relative-estimation.md

 ### T Shirt Sizing

-This is the act of breaking work into buckets similar to the sizes used in Men's clothes (shirts in particular): Extra Small, Small, Medium, Large, Extra Large, etc. The example provided above is a demonstration of using T Shirt Sizing.
+This is the act of breaking work into buckets based on the sizes used in Men's clothes (shirts in particular): Extra Small, Small, Medium, Large, Extra Large, etc. The example provided above is a demonstration of using T Shirt Sizing.

 Some people I know prefer to have their T Shirts work on a Linear scale, where each size is just the next step up.
 Personally I like working on an Exponential Scale where the sizes "jump" more - specifically I like it when each size is double that before it.